 1984 Mercedes-Benz 300D.
 My third w123 300D, purchased in 2008.
 It’s been extremely reliable and has a little over 208,000 miles on an odometer that rarely works.

 1966 Alfa Romeo GTV.
 I purchased it in 2006 as a bare shell and I have been putting it back together as money and time allows.
-It has a 2000cc from a 1978 Spider instead of the original 1600cc that, try as I may, I was not able to find locally but I plan on ditching the SPICA and converting it to twin carbs.
+It has a 2.0-liter four-cylinder from a 1978 Spider instead of the original 1.6-liter that I was not able to find locally but I plan on ditching the SPICA and converting it to twin carbs.

 1988 Alfa Romeo Milano Verde.
-I purchased in 2004, I drove it daily until 2006 when the ABS system went out.
-I converted the car to non-ABS and now keep the car as an occasional driver.
-Unlike other US-market Milanos which had a 2.5 V6 the Verdes had a 3.0 V6 which makes this car quick as hell; the transaxle gives it a near 50/50 weight distribution and it handles wonderfully.
+I purchased it in 2004 and drove it daily until 2006 when the ABS system went out.
+I converted the car to non-ABS and now keep it as an occasional driver.

 1980 Renault 14 TL.
 Parts car, ’nuff said.

 1978 Citroën 2CV 4.
-Purchased in 2008 from a man who had it sitting on his farm.
+I purchased it from a man who had it sitting on his farm.
 After work on the brakes, the body, the carburetor and the electrical system, it passed inspections and is an occasional driver.

 1981 Renault 4 F4.
 A work van that has become a daily driver.
-It is in decent shape though it has a couple of holes in the floors, and the odometer reads 117,000 kilometers (72,000 miles).
-I am the third owner and the car is on its second engine.
+It is in decent shape though it has a couple of holes in the floors, and the odometer reads 122,000 kilometers (75,000 miles).
+I am the fourth owner and the car is on its second engine.